Beautiful Girls (Sean Kingston song)

-"Beautiful Girls" is the debut single by Jamaican-American singer and rapper Sean Kingston from his 2007 eponymous debut album; it was first released in 2007, when Kingston was 17 and is considered his signature song.
+"Beautiful Girls" is the debut single by the Jamaican-American singer and rapper Sean Kingston from his 2007 debut album Sean Kingston.
+The song was first released in 2007 when Kingston was 17, and is considered his signature song.
 The song is about a boy who feels "suicidal" (a radio edit changes this to "in denial") over the prospect of dating a "beautiful girl" only to have her break up with him.

-The song samples the 1961 song "Stand by Me" by American singer-songwriter Ben E. King.
+The song samples the 1961 song "Stand by Me" by the American singer-songwriter Ben E. King.

+Commercially, the song reached number one in Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States, as well as the top ten in fourteen additional countries.

-Rapper Lil Mama and actors Kenny Vibert and Lil' JJ are featured in the music video directed by Marcus Raboy, which hit 1 billion YouTube views on September 8, 2022.
+Rapper Lil Mama and actors Kenny Vibert and Lil' JJ are featured in the music video directed by Marcus Raboy, which hit 1.5 billion YouTube views as of May 4, 2026.

 Lyrics controversy

 Due to the lyrics containing references to suicide, the song was ineligible to be played on Radio Disney.
 A re-recorded, clean version with new lyrics was added to the Radio Disney playlist on September 3, 2007.
 On September 21, 2007, it was reported that the original version of the song was removed from the radio playlist of FM104 in Dublin due to the suicide references.